How to Make Your WordPress Blog GDPR Compliant?

 Does GDPR Applies to your WordPress Website?

-In most of the cases, Yes.
+In most cases, Yes.

 Though the regulation is to protect the information rights of the EU citizens

 The only way to ensure that the regulation does not apply to you is by restricting EU users from visiting your website.
 However, I bet you wouldn’t prefer this option of sacrificing a lucrative traffic stream.
 European traffic may generate some of the highest numbers of visits to your site, so you won’t be doing your website justice by restricting users from the EU.
 Did you know that 35% of all websites are using wordpress as their content management system?
 How many of these do you think has implemented this restriction?
 Probably not as many as you may first think.

 Especially when you can make your WordPress website GDPR compliant easily by applying some safeguards.